-- Aligning key employees to the same outcomes realized by our stockholders has been a hallmark of our compensation program, supporting our objective to attract, retain and reward the best talent in the luxury retail industry. - We grant long-term incentives annually to over 1,400 of our employees around the world, including many of our Store Managers, motivating them to drive our long-term performance. - The shares remaining available for awards under the existing 2016 Amended Stock Incentive Plan will likely be insufficient to satisfy our long-term incentive compensation program needs for August 2018 and beyond, and therefore the 2016 Amended Stock Incentive Plan should be amended to authorize up to an additional 7,500,000 shares of our common stock for awards, which would increase dilution by 2.6% of our outstanding common shares.
-Currently, awards representing 22,744,923 shares of our common stock are outstanding under the existing 2016 Amended Stock Incentive Plan and prior plans, and 10,543,662 shares currently remain available for future grants under the 2016 Amended Stock Incentive Plan. - If our stockholders do not approve the Amended Stock Incentive Plan, we may experience a shortfall of shares of our common stock available for issuance for stock-based compensation awards which we believe will adversely affect our ability to attract, motivate and reward the many employees who contribute to our long-term success.
+- Aligning key employees to the same outcomes realized by our stockholders has been a hallmark of our compensation program, supporting our objective to continue to attract, retain and reward the best talent in the luxury retail industry. - We grant long-term stock incentives annually to over 2,000 of our employees around the world, including our executive officers and many of our store managers, motivating them to drive our long-term performance. - The shares remaining for awards under the 2010 Stock Incentive Plan will likely be insufficient to satisfy our long-term incentive compensation program needs.
+A total of 23,998,639 shares of our common stock have been reserved for issuance pursuant to the 2018 Stock Incentive Plan, consisting of 10,500,000 new shares and 13,498,639 shares previously reserved under the 2010 Stock Incentive Plan that are not subject to outstanding awards.
+Additionally up to 18,346,622 shares subject to underlying outstanding awards under the 2010 Stock Incentive Plan, if not issued due to forfeiture or expiration of the award, will be available for grant under 2018 Stock Incentive Plan. - If our stockholders do not approve the 2018 Stock Incentive Plan, we may experience a shortfall of shares of our common stock available for issuance for stock-based compensation awards which we believe will adversely affect our ability to attract, motivate and reward the many employees who contribute to our long-term success.